 The platform provides customer support, which is available 24/7 via phone and email.
-Shopify also offers an extensive knowledge base to find answers on your own.
+Shopify also offers an extensive knowledge base to help you find answers on your own.

 The real selling point of Shopify is its ease of use.
-If you’re a novice, don’t hesitate to try and create a professional store.
-It’s easier than you think and will take no time at all
+If you’re a novice, don’t hesitate to try creating a professional store.

-You can accept payments in several ways, using Shopify’s proprietary gateway, Shopify Payments, or any of 100 third-party payment gateways for an additional fee.
-Payments are secure with a free SSL certificate (the same technology your bank uses).
+You can accept payments in several ways.
+The standard way is to use Shopify’s proprietary gateway, Shopify Payments, but you can also choose from dozens of third-party payment gateways for an additional fee.
+Payments are secure with a free SSL certificate (the same security technology your bank uses).

 Automatic Order Features